 The careless driving law (Florida Statute 316.1925) states that any person operating a vehicle on the streets or highways within the state shall drive carefully, having regard for the width, grade, curves, corners, traffic, and all other circumstances, so as not to endanger the life, limb or property of any person.
 While careless driving is considered a civil offense, a conviction means that you will end up with more points on your license than you would with a typical traffic violation.

 A careless driving ticket may be issued for a variety of reasons.
-This includes traffic accidents where the law enforcement officer believes the driver is at fault or non-accident where the officer believes the driver is generally not driving carefully.
-It typically involves two contemporaneous traffic infractions.
+This includes traffic accidents where the law enforcement officer believes the driver is at fault or non-accidents where the officer believes the driver is generally not driving carefully.
+It typically involves two simultaneous traffic infractions.
 To be considered careless, nobody has to get hurt and no property damage needs to occur.

 A careless driving ticket may not have a mandatory court date.
 However, a reckless driving ticket will always have a court date because it is a criminal violation.
-If you fail to appear for a court date, a warrant may be issued for your arrest unless you have already hired an attorney to appear on your behalf.
+If your reckless driving ticket does not have a court date, you should call the Clerk of Court to obtain one.
+If you fail to appear for a court date, a warrant may be issued for your arrest and your license will be suspended.
+If you have already hired an attorney, he or she may appear in court on your behalf.

-If you received a traffic ticket for careless or reckless driving, you need an experienced traffic attorney on your side.
-An attorney can help prevent points and keep your driving record clean.
+If you received a traffic ticket for careless driving charges or reckless driving charges in Central Florida, you need an experienced traffic attorney on your side.
+An attorney may be able to help prevent points and keep your driving record clean even with careless or reckless driving charges.
+Call Gans Law now for a free consultation.

 Recent Comments